-This course expands on the material covered in PHD 1420L and focuses on the choice and implementation of statistical analyses that assess differences between groups, relationships among variables, prediction of outcomes, and measurement reliability and validity.
-This course primarily covers the application of statistical methods that are designed to be used with quantitative dependent variables.
-Emphasis is placed on reading and understanding scientific journal articles that make use of these methods, appropriate use of statistical software for conducting analyses, interpreting the output from these analyses, and presenting the results of analyses in both oral and written form.
-Prerequisites: ([PH 1700L or equivalent] & PHD 1420L) or consent of instructor
+This course expands on the material covered in PHD 1420L and focuses on the choice and implementation of statistical analyses that assess differences between groups, associations among variables, and prediction of outcomes This course will cover descriptive statistics as well as statistical inference.
+Emphasis is placed on appropriate use of statistical software for conducting analyses to address research questions, interpreting the results from these analyses, and presenting the findings in both oral and written form.
+Students will also be involved in critiquing scientific journal articles that make use of these methods.

+Prerequisites: ([PHM 1690L or equivalent] & PHD 1420L) or consent of instructor